Transitions to Employment

 Work-Able Internship Program (BC Public Service)

-Work-Able is a 12-month paid internship with the BC Public Service for recent (within the last 3 years) post-secondary graduates who self-identify as having a disability.
+Work-Able is a 12-month paid internship with the BC Public Service for recent (within the last three years) post-secondary graduates who self-identify as having a disability.

 WorkBC Assistive Technology Services Centre